Abbi964/car_store/README.md

-This is a Car Shop project
+# Car Shop Project

-users can signup and login
+## Features

+- **User Authentication**: Users can sign up and log in to the platform.
+- **Vehicle Listings**: Users can view available cars without logging in.
-admin can create Cars(vehicles) users can view cars without login but need to log in for adding a review about car users can also filter cars by make, model, color, milage, price, engineSize etc.
+- **Reviews**: Registered users can leave reviews for cars.
+- **Advanced Filtering**: Users can filter vehicles by make, model, color, mileage, price, engine size, etc.
-Users can book appointment on perticuler date and slots User, Vehicle, Review Models are made in SQL using sequelize Appointment model is made in mongoDB using mongoose
+-**Appointment**: Users can book appointment on perticuler date and slots
+- **Models**: User, Vehicle, Review Models are made in SQL using sequelize Appointment model is made in mongoDB using mongoose